Qarj/log-parsed-json/README.md

 As well as regular stringified JSON, it copes with much of the output from util.inspect(), including circular references.

-Intended to help with debugging.
+Intended to help with debugging, particulary in situations where you have for example Kibana logs containing JSON within JSON.

 ## Installation